waqasbhatti/astrobase/README.rst

 - matplotlib
 - Pillow
 - jplephem
-- astroquery
+- requests
 - tornado
 - pyeebls

-You might need to install ``openssl-devel`` or a similar RPM/DEB package for the ``python-cryptography`` module that gets pulled in as a dependency for ``astroquery``.
 For some extra functionality, you'll need the following modules:

 - for ``astrobase.lcdb`` to work, you'll also need psycopg2
 - for some functions in ``astrokep``, you'll need scikit-learn